 Taping your eyes shut before bed is a way to prevent them from drying out overnight.
 There are special medical tapes designed for this.
 They’re strong enough to hold the eye shut but gentle enough for the sensitive skin on the eyelid.

-Smoking is associated with more advanced cases of TED.
-People who smoke typically have worse symptoms than those who don’t smoke.
-Quitting or reducing the amount of smoking you do will help.
+Smoking has been found to worsen cases of TED.
+People who smoke typically have increased symptoms than those who don’t smoke.
+If you do smoke, quitting or reducing the amount of smoking you do will help.

-If you’re feeling ready to quit, talk with your doctor.
-There are medications and other forms of support.
+If you’re feeling ready to quit, consider talking with a doctor to learn about the support options available.
 It’s never too late to cut down or quit.

-For mild cases of TED, selenium supplements may prevent symptoms from getting worse.
+For mild cases of TED, selenium supplements may help to alleviate symptoms.

-Check with your doctor or pharmacist before starting a new supplement.
+It is important to always check with a doctor or pharmacist before starting a new supplement.

 Sometimes medications can help reduce swelling when eye drops aren’t enough.
 Prednisone is an oral steroid medication that may be used.
 The drug teprotumumab-trbw (Tepezza) is specifically for TED and has been shown to reduce bulging.

-It’s important to keep in touch with your healthcare team.
-Let them know if treatments aren’t helping or things are getting worse.
+If you have TED, it is important to keep in touch with a healthcare professional and let them know if treatments aren’t helping or if your condition is getting worse.

-Other treatments may work better for you.
+It may be that another treatment option is better suited to you.
 Surgeries to improve the eye’s function and appearance may also be an option.

 Many people with thyroid eye disease have mild cases.
 Common symptoms include dry, irritated eyes, and swelling in and around the eye.